 A workforce study, commissioned by ASCO, projects a significant shortage of medical and gynecologic oncologists in the United States by 2020.
 An aging and growing population, increasing numbers of cancer survivors, and slower growth in the supply of oncologists will result in a shortage of 2,550 to 4,080 oncologists by 2020, the study found.

 Conducted by the Association of American Medical Colleges (AAMC) Center for Workforce Studies, the workforce study is the first comprehensive analysis of future supply and demand for oncologist services.
 A complementary study by Richard Cooper, MD (University of Pennsylvania) models demand for oncologist services based on economic trends.
 His findings project a similar oncologist shortage by 2020.

 In response to the study’s findings, ASCO enlisted a group of volunteer members to develop workforce initiatives for how the Society should address the projected shortfall oncologist shortage.
 The resulting document, ASCO’s Workforce Strategic Plan, was approved by the ASCO’s Board of Directors in 2008.
 The Strategic Plan called for the establishment of a standing Workforce Advisory Group.
-The Group is chaired by Michael Goldstein, MD (Beth Israel Deaconess Medical Center, Boston) and co-chaired by Dean Bajorin, MD (Memorial Sloan-Kettering Cancer Center, New York).
+A roster of the ASCO volunteers involved in the Group is available for download.

 For additional information or to provide feedback please contact email@example.com.

 Workforce Strategic Plan

 The Workforce Strategic Plan was approved by ASCO’s Board of Directors in May 2008.